Azure-Samples/storage-blob-coreclr-linux-getting-started-w-data-movement-library/README.md

 author: seguler
 ---

-# Azure Storage Data Movement Library on CoreCLR
+# Azure Storage Data Movement Library on CoreCLR for Linux

 Azure Storage Data Movement Library on CoreCLR targetting Linux platforms - Demonstrates how to copy and download large directory of files to/from Azure Storage Blob service.